siddharth1012/siddharth1012/README.md

 <br>

-- 🧑‍💻 Worked as Software Engineer Intern @ Microsoft
+- 🧑‍💻 Worked as Software Engineer Intern @ Microsoft, Co-founded an electric car startup Vaiyan Motors.
-- 📸 Experience in working with Super Resolution models, Generative AI, and Residual networks
+- 📸 Experience in working with Super Resolution models, Generative AI, and Residual networks, Word2Vec, TensorFlow, Model Architecture, Image Processing
-- 🔭 Interested in working on Deep learing projects.
+- 🔭 Interested in working on Deep learing projects involving complex datasets and large scale applications.
-- 🌱 I’m currently learning more about various models of machine learning, deep learning, and exploring new horizons
+- 🌱 I’m currently learning about of machine learning, deep learning, and real-world applications of this field.
 - 👯 Want to work together?
 Ping me!
 - 💬 Artificial Intelligence
 - ⚡ Fun fact: I was born in a jeep!